Ian-Costa18/TorDownloader/README.md

 ## Getting Results

 All files will be installed into the output directory specified in the config file or command line argument.
 By default, the output directory is `tor_downloader/data/input`.

+## TODO

+- Change all file handling from os to pathlib.
+- Fix ctrl-c for quitting the script while it is downloading.
+- Fix progress bar bug in file_downloader.py.